ValKmjolnir/Nasal-Interpreter/README.md

         }
     }
     // if a nasal value is not in use,use gc::del_reference to delete it
-    // if get a new reference of a nasal value,use gc::add_reference
-    // generate return value,use gc::gc_alloc(type) to make a new value return nil_addr;
+    // generate return value,use gc::gc_alloc(type) to make a new value
+    // or use reserved reference nil_addr/one_addr/zero_addr
+    return nil_addr;
 }
 ```